 Not every church has a designer on staff.
-This can leave the pastor, tech volunteers, or worship team guessing when it comes to making good design decisions for the Sunday slides.
+This can leave the pastor, tech volunteers, or worship team guessing when it comes to making good design decisions inside of your worship presentation software.

-There’s good news, though—you don’t need to be a designer to make a functional church presentation that adds to the experience (and doesn’t distract).
+There’s good news, though—you don’t need to be a designer to use your worship software functionally.
 In fact, it can be easier than you think.

 Readability tips for church presentations

-Here are some tips for using presentation visuals in a way that’s easy for people to follow and read.
+Here are some tips for creating inside of your church presentation software in a way that’s easy for people to follow and read when displayed to the screen.
 They’ll ensure that your congregation worships with you, and doesn’t get distracted.